amyreese/znc-push/README.md

 *   `message_uri_title` Default: ` `

-    If you're using Pushover.net, you can specify a title for the `message_uri` option.
+    If you're using Pushover.net or Pushsafer.com, you can specify a title for the `message_uri` option.

 *   `message_priority` Default: ` `